arangodb/docs-hugo/site/content/3.11/data-science/arangographml/getting-started.md

 The Featurization Specification asks that you input the following:
 - `featurization_name`: A name for the featurization task.
 - `project_name`: The associated project name.
-You can use `project.name` here if was created or retrieved as described above.
+You can use `project.name` here if it was created or retrieved as described above.
 - `graph_name`: The associated graph name that exists within the database.
 - `default_config` Optional: The optional default configuration to be applied across all features.
 Individual collection feature settings override this option.